gcfrxbots/rxbot/README.md

 Note that every song in the queue has an ID, which can be used in other commands.
 This ID is *not* based on the song's current position in the queue, and does not change.
 The ID is shown when the song is requested.

 `!nowplaying` || Displays the currently-playing song in chat.
 Note: the current song is saved to the **nowplaying.txt** file in the bot folder, so you can add this as a text source in OBS (or your streaming program of choice) to display the current song on screen.

-There is also a file called **SongQueue.csv**, which contains the whole queue in a readable format.
-We recommend using something like [Google Drive]([https://www.google.com/drive/download/backup-and-sync/](https://www.google.com/drive/download/backup-and-sync/)) to upload the file every time it updates.
-Your viewers can then visit this link at any time to see all upcoming songs and their IDs.
+`!queue` || Displays the link to your uploaded song queue in chat.
+Set this link in the **Settings.py** file with the `QUEUE_LINK` setting.

 `!timeleft` || Displays how much time is left on the current song.
 Putting a song ID after the command will display the combined length of all songs leading up to that one, i.e. how long until that song begins playing (assuming no pausing or skipping, of course).